 Because the IRS requires public disclosure of donors who have contributed to private foundations, you can find that information in the "Who's Who" section of the grantmaker profile on Foundation Directory.
 You can also enter a person's name in Foundation Directory's "Who's Who" search filter.

-Subscribe to use Foundation Directory from your own location or visit Candid's Funding Information Network locations to use it for free.
+Subscribe to use Foundation Directory from your own location or visit our Candid partner locations to use it for free.
 To learn how to use Foundation Directory watch our free video Introduction to Foundation Directory.

 Foundation and corporate donations